Yukiya Amano

-Yukiya Amano (天野 之弥, Amano Yukiya) was a Japanese diplomat and the Director General of the International Atomic Energy Agency (IAEA) (July 2009 – 2019).
-Amano previously served as an international civil servant for the United Nations and its subdivisions.
+Yukiya Amano (天野 之弥, Amano Yukiya) was a Japanese diplomat, who served as the Director-general of the International Atomic Energy Agency (IAEA) from 1 December 2009 until his death on 18 July 2019.
+Previously, Amano served as an international civil servant for the United Nations and its subdivisions.

 Early life

-Amano was born in Yugawara, a small town in Kanagawa Prefecture, Japan, in 1947.
+Amano was born on 9 May 1947 in Yugawara, a town in Kanagawa near the Tokyo metropolitan area.
 He started his studies at the University of Tokyo in 1968.
 After graduating from the Faculty of Law, he joined the Ministry of Foreign Affairs in April 1972.
 He specialized in the international disarmament issue and nuclear nonproliferation efforts.
-In 1973–1974, he studied at the University of Franche-Comté and in 1974–1975, at the University of Nice, France.
+In France, from 1973 to 1975, Amano studied at the University of Franche-Comté, and as well as at the University of Nice.

 Career

 Japanese Ministry of Foreign Affairs

 Amano held different posts in the foreign ministry such as the Director of the Science Division and Director of the Nuclear Energy Division in 1993.
-As a member of the Diplomatic service, he was posted in the Embassies of Japan in Vientiane, Washington and Brussels, in the Delegation of Japan to the Conference on Disarmament in Geneva and was Consul General of Japan in Marseille.
+As a member of the Diplomatic service, he was posted in the Embassies of Japan in Vientiane, Washington, D.C., and Brussels, in the Delegation of Japan to the Conference on Disarmament in Geneva and was Consul General of Japan in Marseille, France.

-In August 2002, he was appointed Director-General for Arms Control and Scientific Affairs, and in August 2004, he was appointed Director-General of the Disarmament, Nonproliferation and Science Department.
+In August 2002, he was appointed Director-General for Arms Control and Scientific Affairs, and in August 2004, he was appointed Director-General of the Disarmament, Nonproliferation, and Science Department.
 In these positions, he was involved in international negotiations such as the Nuclear Non-Proliferation Treaty extension; the Comprehensive Nuclear-Test-Ban Treaty; the Biological Weapons Convention verification protocol; amendment of the Convention on Certain Conventional Weapons and the International Code of Conduct against Ballistic Missile Proliferation.
 He represented Japan as a governmental expert on the UN Panel on Missiles in April 2001 and in the UN Expert Group on Disarmament and Nonproliferation Education in July 2001.